lando/vitepress-theme-default-plus/docs/config/config.md

   * `repo` — an optional `'owner/name'` override (or `{owner, name}` object) for which repository's commit history to walk.
 By default this is sniffed from `git remote get-url origin`.
   * `maxPages` — hard ceiling on commit-history pages fetched per resolution run (default `100`, i.e. 10000 commits).
 Bumping this only affects first-run cost; subsequent builds hit the cache.
   * `maxStalePages` — give up after this many consecutive history pages that don't resolve any new emails (default `10`).
 Stops the walker from chasing emails that just don't map to GitHub users.
+  * `mailtoFallback` — controls whether unresolvable contributors fall back to a `mailto:` link on their avatar. `'auto'` (default) means "off when GitHub resolution is on, on when it's off" — by default we don't expose email addresses on public pages once GitHub resolution is in play.
+Set `true` to always show mailto links, `false` to never.
+When disabled, an unresolvable contributor's avatar simply isn't a link.

   When the resolver finds a match for a contributor, it: